WPC Logo

 National Association of Automobile Clubs of Canada

-NAAACCC suggests that that when you rebuild or re-condition your fuel tanks that they are prepped with an internal alcohol resistant coating.
+NAACC suggests that that when you rebuild or re-condition your fuel tanks that they are prepped with an internal alcohol resistant coating.

 The 3 M product EC 776 tank sloshing material should not be used in any fuel tank.